azure-glades/obsidian-notes/Computer Networks/Network Layer/Routing/Unicast Routing.md

 - Networks are represented as graphs, and hence routing algorithms are generally graph traversal techniques
 - **Cost** is the total energy required to send a packet along the route/link.
 More cost → worse the route.
 Routing is a *minimization problem* to minimize the cost.
 	- The **distance metric** is commonly used as a cost metric.
 Distance can be Euclidean distance, Hamming distance etc.
+- Many strategies can be used for routing packets.
+	- It is possible to find the optimal path when the links of the system can be described (using Djikstra’s algorithm)
+	- Routers can also just forward the packet to every router and hope it reaches the right one, other routers just delete it (flood-filling algorithm)

 > Algorithms:
 > - Dijkstra’s algorithm